chalvinwz/software_engineering_final/README.md

 ## Software Engineering Subject Final Project

 This is a simple web application for our software engineering final project.
-I build this app with [Next.js](https://nextjs.org/) for the frontend and Go with [Fiber](https://gofiber.io/) for the backend.
+I build this app with [Next.js](https://nextjs.org/) and [Chakra UI](https://chakra-ui.com/) for the frontend and Go with [Fiber](https://gofiber.io/) for the backend.

 ### Login form